hiraldepani/TestRepo/README.md

 # TestRepo
-This is just for testing the repositories
+This is just for testing the repositeries and how it works.